melezhik/git-base/README.md

 # SYNOPSIS

-Installs git client and makes some basic configuration
+Installs git client and makes some basic configuration.

 # INSTALL